• Baltimore Oriole

 A Lesser Whitethroat and a female Common Redstart were also seen in the morning.

 On the other hand, the cliffs were very quiet today.
-I did my puffin census and there were only about 9 Puffins popping in and out of burrows and a maximum of 8 Guillemots huddling together.
+I did my Puffin census and there were only about 9 Puffins popping in and out of burrows and a maximum of 8 Guillemots huddling together.
 Most auks were rafting far out to sea, away from the windy cliffs.